learn-co-curriculum/navigating-with-bash-ide/README.md

 When we type `ls` in Terminal, we're asking our Terminal to list the files and folders in the current working directory.

-In the example above, typing `ls` in the `code` directory, shows you there's another directory called `labs` contained within it.
+In the example above, typing `ls` in the `code` directory shows you there's another directory called `labs` contained within it.
 When you start solving code labs very soon, this is where they'll be stored.

 ## `cd` - Changing Directories

 Now that you know how to print your working directory and see what's contained within it, you may be wondering: how do we move around to other directories and change our working directory?
-The answer is: with the `cd` command, which stands for Change Directory.
+The answer is with the `cd` command, which stands for Change Directory.

 From the `code` directory, try: